 Fast forward 5 years or so, and the majority of Shopify’s revenue should be from enterprise customers.
 But it will have taken 20 years from founding to get there:

 One big difference between Salesforce and Shopify: both started SMB, but Salesforce quickly tilted to the enterprise.
 Shopify, by contrast, waited over a decade before taking bigger customers seriously as a distinct product line and segment.

-It’s never too late.
-If nothing else, get on a Zoom, better yet, get on a jet.
-And go learn from your biggest customers.
+In any event, it’s never too late.
+If nothing else, get on a Zoom, better yet, get on a jet, and just go learn from your biggest customers.
 Listen to them.
 And decide if you want to follow them further upmarket.

 And if you aren’t ready now, that’s OK.
 At least learn what it would take to go more upmarket.
 You may be ready to go more upmarket next year.
 Or even in a decade.